 Understanding Typical Residential Pool Depths

 When planning a pool, it’s helpful to know what is typical in the industry.
 Most residential pools have a shallow end of about 3.5 feet, ideal for wading and relaxing.
-The deeper end usually ranges from 5 to 8 feet, perfect for swimming laps and possibly even some light diving.
+The deep end, or maximum pool depth, usually ranges from 5 to 8 feet, perfect for swimming laps and possibly even some light diving.

-According to industry standards, typical residential pools have an average depth of 5.5 feet.
+According to industry standards, typical residential pools have an average swimming pool depth of 5.5 feet.
 This range caters to various activities while ensuring safety and comfort for most users.

 Factors Influencing Pool Depth